 We offer a second to none clock restoration service, undertaking work for both private collectors and museums, and are longstanding members of BADA, the British Antique Dealers Association, LAPADA, CADA and CINOA.
 Cerca Trova.

-Our new catalogue 'Thomas Mudge & William Dutton, A Perfect Partnership' is now available to purchase, 88 pages, detailed images and descriptions of 20 clocks and 4 watches with an introduction by David Penney, £20.
+Our new catalogue is now available to purchase, 108 pages, detailed images and descriptions of our latest collection of clocks, £30.
 Please contact us for a copy.

 Clocks for sale